Does our daily bread nourish us?

-Now in 2007 and 2008 we are again practicing this ancient craft here in Belize where we have aided and taught others to construct a smaller replica of my oven in Leslie (designed by Alan Scott of Ovencrafters, Petaluma, CA).
-I have also built our first “Earth Oven”, ala Kiko Denzer, on our own home site as a teaching tool and for our daily bread which I bake each Monday.
+In 2007 and 2008 we were again practicing this ancient craft in Belize where we had aided and taught others to construct a smaller replica of my oven in Leslie (designed by Alan Scott of Ovencrafters, Petaluma, CA).
+I also built our first “Earth Oven”, ala Kiko Denzer, on our own home site as a teaching tool and for our daily bread which I baked each Monday.

-By encouraging others, here in Belize and elsewhere, to partake of this kind of bread primarily, it is my hope that many more people will be able to improve their own health and prevent further complications from unhealthy dietary choices.
+By encouraging others, in Belize and elsewhere, to partake of this kind of bread primarily, it is my hope that many more people will be able to improve their own health and prevent further complications from unhealthy dietary choices—today, however, this can only be achieved by avoiding (GMO)genetically modified wheat which is prevalent in the U.S...
 Thus, the phrase, “ our daily bread ” will take on even more meaning for many more people.

 It was a joyful experience building my first earth oven.
 I heartily encourage home bakers to buy Kiko’s book and build your own natural hearth in order to create your own daily bread.
 Anyone with the desire and a small backyard can do it with a minimum of expense.

 Why build your own oven, you may ask?...

 By acquiring scrap wood from building sites and lumber yards before it is burnt anyway enables you to save on your utility bills and make better use of energy otherwise wasted.
 The natural energy imparted to your bread loaves as they contact the hot clay brick of the hearth and soak up the radiant heat of the dome cannot be duplicated by any other kind of baking chamber.